matze-dd/Tex2txt/README.md

 we obtain (“gleich” means equal, and option --lang en will print “equal”):
 ```
 Wir folgern
-  D1D  gleich D2D
+  U-U-U  gleich V-V-V
-  D2D  gleich D3D.
+  V-V-V  gleich W-W-W
 Daher ...
 ```
-The replacements 'D1D' to 'D3D' are taken from the collection in script variable parms.display\_math that depends on option --lang, too.
+The replacements 'U-U-U' to 'W-W-W' are taken from the collection in script variable parms.display\_math that depends on option --lang, too.
-Now, LT will complain about repetition of D2D.
+Now, LT will additionally complain about repetition of V-V-V.
-Finally, writing “= b,” in the equation leads to the output:
+Finally, writing “= b,” and “= d.“ in the equation leads to the output:
 ```
 Wir folgern
-  D1D  gleich D2D,
+  U-U-U  gleich V-V-V,
-  D3D  gleich D4D.
+  W-W-W  gleich X-X-X.
 Daher ...
 ```
 The rules for this equation parsing are described at LAB:EQUATIONS